llm-bible/llm-bible.github.io/_publications/sherburn2024can.markdown

 bibkey: sherburn2024can
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.07436"}
-tags: ['Few Shot', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Few Shot', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'Reinforcement Learning']
 ---
 Large language models (LLMs) perform well at a myriad of tasks, but explaining the processes behind this performance is a challenge.
 This paper